Pricing, bundling, and driver behavior in crowdsourced delivery: Experimental Design

 \subsection{Benchmark instances}

 We generated a set of benchmark instances whose locations of tasks and \crowdshippers are inspired by the dataset introduced by \citet{mancini_bundle_2022}.
 However, since their instances are not large enough to assess the scalability and performance of our algorithm, created larger ones that better stress-test our approach.
 Specifically, we generated additional sets of larger instances where the locations are distributed according to the same parameters as the ones used for the instances in \citet{mancini_bundle_2022}.
 Similar to their instances, we consider a single-depot environment where the \crowdshippers are in-store customers.
-Task delivery locations and \crowdshipper destinations are uniformly distributed within a square region defined by \(x, y \in [-5, 5]\).
+Task delivery locations and \crowdshipper destinations are uniformly distributed within a square region defined by \(x, y \in [-5, 5]\), \blue{which is assumed to represent a $10\,\text{km} \times 10\,\text{km}$ service zone}.
 Task loads \(q_i\) are uniformly drawn integers from the range \([10, 30]\), while each \crowdshipper{} has a capacity of 100 units.
-The third-party logistics (3PL) cost is set at a flat rate of \euro4.95, reflecting the fixed package delivery fee charged by the largest Dutch package delivery service provider \citep{postnl_prijzen_2024}.
+3PL cost is set at a flat rate of \euro4.95, reflecting the fixed package delivery fee charged by the largest Dutch package delivery service provider \citep{postnl_prijzen_2024}.
 Unlike the original instances, the store is assumed to be located at the origin.